buffermet/bug-bounty-tools/fuzzer-open-redirect/README.md

 ### 1. (One)

-This is the same method of encoding as `globalThis.encodeURIComponent` in uppercase.
+This is the same method of encoding as `globalThis.encodeURIComponent` in lowercase.

 ```js
 str => {